zaheenrahman/Clinicians-NPI_RestAPI_Python_Flask_React/README.md

 npi_number: The National Provider Identifier (NPI), a unique 10-digit identification number for covered healthcare providers in the United States.
 It's marked as unique, ensuring no two clinicians have the same NPI.

 state: The state in which the clinician is registered to practice.
-This is stored as a 2-letter code and is marked as unique, which might be a mistake since multiple clinicians can practice in the same state.
+This is stored as a 2-letter code, initially marked as unique by mistake and then fixed in latest revision.

 appointments: A dynamic relationship to the Appointment model.
 This allows for querying a clinician's appointments directly from a clinician instance.